 The diplomat and author of The Thirty-Nine Steps, held the rolling hills of the Scottish Borders dear to his heart.
 This beautiful trail provides a cross section of the Border's bucolic landscape through farmland, past Stobo Castle and along heather-lined paths.
 Buses run from Edinburgh to both Broughton and Peebles so it is possible to bus to either end, and bus back from the other.
 Download a route map from the Scottish Borders Council website and play your day's walk through Buchan's beloved, lonely Borders landscape.

-(this will open in a new window)Find out more about the John Buchan Way
+Find out more about the John Buchan Way

 John Muir Way, Helensburgh to Cockburnspath (coast to coast)

 Distance: 212km/132 miles | Time: 7-10 days

 Opened to commemorate 100 years since John Muir's death, in 2014, this new long-distance path traverses Scotland’s Central Belt, coast to coast.
 Beginning in Helensburgh, where John Muir set sail for America – where he would found The Sierra Club preserving wildernesses in the United States – the trail winds all the way across the country to Dunbar, the East Lothian coastal town where John Muir was born.
 Well waymarked, it takes in Loch Lomond (pictured below), the Campsie Fells, famous canals, the Forth Bridge and the gentle beauty of East Lothian.